For SEOs, content strategists, and agencies who need a structured content plan

 Every node carries a full SEO data profile

-Six Node Types
+Six Topical Node Types

 Entities and Aliases